DCElfving/DCElfving.github.io/_projects/01-analog_station.md

 </div>

 ## What does it do?
 Two things!
 **Audio Mode**: Bass, mids, and treble each get their own meter.
-Bring an analog visualizer to your desk our sound system.
+Bring an analog visualizer to your desk or sound system.
 It responds to music, ambient noise, or voice.

 **Climate Mode**: With the flick of a switch, <em>The Analog Station</em> displays temperature, humidity, and barometric pressure.

 <img src="/images/analog_station/meters.gif"/>

 ## Open Source!
 This project is open for educational use and modification.
-If you build your own Analog Station or create improvements:
+If you build your own Analog Station, create improvements, or use it for teaching:

 - Share your modifications and extensions
 - Document your build process with photos